mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-other-payment-methods.en.md

 > NOTE
 >
-> Note
+> Important
 >
-> The customer has between 3 and 5 days to pay, depending on the payment method.
-After this time, the payment must be canceled.
+> The boleto expiration date can be configured by sending a POST request with the `data_of_expiration` parameter to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post).
+After expiration, the boleto will be cancelled.